rebus-org/Rebus/README.md

 		.DetermineEndpoints(d => d.FromRebusConfigurationSection())
 		.CreateBus()
 		.Start();

+	// have IBus injected in application services for the duration of the application lifetime

+	// let the container dispose the bus when your application exits myFavoriteIocContainer.Dispose();

 which will stuff the resulting `IBus` in the container as a singleton and use the container to look up message handlers.
 Check out the Configuration section on [the official Rebus documentation wiki][5] for more information on how to do this.